Colors are the first things people notice about a brand. They capture attention, evoke emotions, and influence perception within seconds.

 Green is calming and restful, often symbolizing nature, health, and prosperity.
 It gives a sense of growth and stability, making it good for eco-friendly, wellness, or financial brands.

-Used By: Whole Foods, Spotify, Tropicana, Land Rover.
+Used By: Whole Foods, Spotify, Tropicana, and Land Rover.

 Ideal For: Brands that want to appear trustworthy and stable.